CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 the grid cell area.
 Our naming convention attaches the suffix “\_ai" to the grid-cell-mean variable names.

-In this version of CICE, history variables requested by the Sea Ice Model Intercomparison Project (SIMIP) :cite:`Notz16` have been added as possible history output variables (e.g.
+Beginning with CICE v6, history variables requested by the Sea Ice Model Intercomparison Project (SIMIP) :cite:`Notz16` have been added as possible history output variables (e.g.
 `f_sithick`, `f_sidmassgrowthbottom`, etc.).
 The lists of
 `monthly <http://clipc-services.ceda.ac.uk/dreq/u/MIPtable::SImon.html>`_ and